Azure-Samples/LegacyDotNetAppMigrationWorkshop/README.md

 ## Module 8 - DevOps with Windows Containers

-In this session, we will learn how to create a CI/CD pipeline with Windows Containers.
+In this session, we will learn how to create a CI/CD pipeline with Windows Containers on Azure Kubernetes Service and Azure App Service.

 ### HOL 8 - [DevOps with Containers](,/HOL/08-devops-w-containers/README.md)

-In this lab you will learn how to use CI/CD pipelines with Windows Containers
+In this lab you will learn how to use CI/CD pipelines with Windows Containers on Azure Kubernetes Service and Azure App Service

 ----